 Gabon’s vast gains in GDP come from selling oil; however, the country has been trying to increase profits from ecotourism and other tourists excursions to prepare for when oil resources dwindle, and the government is actively seeing to support the tourism industry.

 BLOT.
 Bottom.
 Line.
 On.
 Top.
 I teach my entrepreneurship students at UNC this acronym.
-And the BLOT of Gabon is this is my favorite country in Africa!
-Good Lord willing, I hope to return to this lovely, up-and-coming country.
+And the BLOT of Gabon is this is my favorite country in Africa that I visited in 2018!
+Good Lord willing, I hope to return soon to this lovely, up-and-coming country.
 It’s an absolute gem, and not to be missed.

 The capital city of Libreville, like its architecture, is nondescript.
 Tourists would likely stay at the Radisson or its sister property, and would be content with a view of the ocean.
 But Gabon is like a sweet piece of fruit wanting to be peeled!
 Before we get there, let’s discuss the top things to do in and around Libreville: